-This Chelmsford, Essex based 6-piece play genres across the spectrum from blues to hard rock, pop to prog rock, soul, and beyond.
+This Chelmsford, Essex based 6-piece play genres across the spectrum from blues to hard rock, pop to prog rock, punk and beyond.
 The band call it their “Classic Rock Jukebox”, an eclectic and well thought-out selection of both anthems and obscure musical gems, all designed to transport the audience back to their younger, formative days, awakening memories of great bands and great songs which are imprinted on their musical souls.

 Here's some info about the Boys wot makes the Noise !!

 His musical influences are wide and varied.
 Brought up during the 60s and 70s, he was influenced by albums like Led Zep II, Deep Purple In Rock, Paranoid and Split.
-Nights spent at The Hammersmith Odeon or Rainbow Theatre watching legends like Sabbath, Purple, Uriah Heep, Montrose, Doobie Brothers, Kansas, Ted Nugent, Blue Oyster Cult, Steely Dan, Foreigner, Boston, Bad Company and Motorhead live long in the memory.
-Gear includes his beloved Honeyburst Gibson Les Paul, and assorted Fender Teles and Strats.
-The din comes from a Marshall Vintage 40W all valve Combo.
+Nights spent at The Hammersmith Odeon or Rainbow Theatre watching legends like Sabbath, Purple, Uriah Heep, Groundhogs, Montrose, Doobie Brothers, Kansas, Ted Nugent, Blue Oyster Cult, Steely Dan, Foreigner, Boston, Bad Company and Motorhead live long in the memory.
+Gear includes his beloved '84 Gibson walnut SG, and the din comes from a Marshall Vintage 40W all valve Combo.